errbotio/errbot/docs/user_guide/flow_development/index.rst

   [...]

 In this guide we will explain the underlying concepts and basics of writing flows.
-Prerequesite: you need to be familiar with the normal errbot plugin development.
+Prerequisite: you need to be familiar with the normal errbot plugin development.

 .. toctree::